fiskaltrust/rollout-doc/overview/management-portal.md

 Surrogating is a key feature of *fiskaltrust.Portal* and enables you to **act on behalf of your operators** within the **scope of their granted authorisation**.
 This may include **read-only** access, **write** access, and even the permission to sign agreements on their behalf.
 For *PosDealers* this is an **essential feature** to plan and implement their rollouts.

+More information is available in the chapter [Surrogating](../Getting%20Started/Operator%20Onboarding/Surrogating).

 ## Shop